Nethereum/Nethereum.Docs/docs/nethereum-subscriptions-streaming.md

 Nethereum has support for both subscriptions (aka pub-sub) and streaming using Reactive extensions (observables).
 They are mechanisms to receive changes occuring on the Blockchain which do not require you to write any polling code.

+**IMPORTANT**
+A subscription is tied to a web socket connection.
+When that socket connection is closed or broken, the subscription will no longer receive data.
+See the Subscription Considerations below.

 ## Subscriptions
 Geth and Parity subscriptions are supported.